rach7777/monax-may/about/jobs.md

 * One page describing your personal view about the current state of container automation tooling and how it can be improved.

 <hr />

+## <a name="salesManager"></a>Sales Manager

+Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring a sales manager to take ownership of the sales process and help us build a world-class enterprise sales team.

+You will be the first dedicated Eris sales manager.
+Many of the leading financial institutions are our clients and use our technology and tools to drive their blockchain and smart contract efforts.
+Your job will be to manage the sales process, which includes handling inbound interests and pursuing strategic clients and industries.

+Besides managing our current sales process, you will play a critical role in establishing a sales process and scaling our sales team.
+This will include setting up sytemst to support the sales function, implementing tracking and monitoring systems, designing a training and onboarding process for new sales hires and supporting the hiring process.

+This is a full time salaried position, salary, equity, and benefits in connection to your experience.
+Location needs to be in North America or Europe, with a slight preference for US-based applicants or applicants based in London or Berlin.
+You will be required to travel regularly to meet with prospective clients and work with team members.

+### Job Responsibilities

+* Handle inbound interests and explain our technology stack and help companies understand when to build smart contract applications
+* Develop a sales plan in collaboration wth Brian (Head of BD)
+* Implement a repeatable sales process
+* Develop metrics and monitoring systems for our sales efforts
+* Put in place infrastructure and systems to support the sales function
+* Support designing metrics and compensation structure for the sales team
+* Help with hiring and building out a sales team
+* Manage the design of a training and onboarding process for new sales people

+### Applicant Requirements:

+* 2+ years of experience in enterprise technology sales
+* Deep interest in technology, blockchains and smart contracts
+* Outstanding communication and leadership skills
+* Understanding of and ability to design a repeatable sales process

+### Application Requirements:

+Along with your CV please send answers to the following questions

+* What challenges do you see with selling smart contract applications and how would you address them?
+* How would you go about designing a sales process?